cienfueg0s/JCode/README.md

 - Simple, clean interface
 - Auto-language detection
 - Copy to clipboard with one click
-- Export to TXT format
+- Export to TXT format with video title
 - Word count tracking
 - Modern UI with icons
+- Video title display
+- Loading indicators
+- Error handling and user feedback

 ## How to Use
 1. Click the JTube extension icon